ilkhem/icebeem/README.md

 python main.py --config mnist.yaml --transfer --baseline --all
 ```

-The results are saved in the value of the flag `--run` (defulat is `run/` folder).
+The results are saved in the value of the flag `--run` (default is `run/` folder).
 To plot the comparison for MNIST after running the steps above:

 ```
 python main.py --config mnist.yaml --transfer --plot